-- Appendix A APEx Proposal Form: This template is to be used by the student to develop an APEx proposal after discussing the scope of work with the Preceptor.
-The form can be found on the APEx website.
-Students can request a completed example from the APEx Coordinator as a reference. - Appendix B Student Evaluation Form: This form will be sent to the student after they have informed the APEx Coordinator of their hours and deliverables submission to the APEx E-Portfolio. - Appendix C Preceptor Evaluation Form: This form is to be completed by the APEx Preceptor.
-The APEx Coordinator will send the link to this evaluation to the Preceptor once the student has uploaded their hours and deliverables to the APEx E-Portfolio. - Appendix D APEx Coordinator Evaluation: This form is to be completed and signed by the APEx Coordinator.
-The APEx Coordinator will complete the evaluation after receiving both the Student and Preceptor evaluations. - Appendix E APEx Activity Log: This template is to be used by the student to track their APEx activity dates and hours, as well as details about their APEx accomplishments and reflections.
-It is found in the APEx E-Portfolio once the student has submitted an approved Proposal Form.
+- Appendix A- APEx Proposal Form: This template is to be used by the student to develop an APEx proposal with guidance from the student's Faculty Advisor.
+The form is requested from the APEx Coordinator by email and the APEx Coordinator will create a personalized APEx e-portfolio with the students' forms/ templates via Outlook One Drive. - Appendix B- Preceptor Evaluation Form: This form is to be completed by the APEx Preceptor and uploaded via One Drive to the student's personal APEx e-portfolio complete with the Preceptor's signature.
+The APEx Coordinator will send the link to this evaluation to the student to send to their Preceptor towards the end of the student's APEx. - Appendix C- Student Competency Assessment Form: This form is to be completed and signed by the student and at the end of the APEx.
+The APEx Coordinator will send the link to this evaluation to the student towards the end of the student's APEx. - Appendix D- Faculty Advisor Competency Assessment Form: This form is to be completed and signed by the student's Faculty Advisor and at the end of the APEx.
+The APEx Coordinator will send the link to this evaluation to the Faculty Advisor when the student has submitted their two deliverables. - Appendix E- Applied Practice Experience Activity Log/Journal: This template is to be used by the student to track their APEx activity dates and hours, as well as details about their APEx accomplishments and reflections.
+The APEx Activity/Journal log should be updated weekly.
+Final APEx Activity Log/Journals will be submitted to the student's APEx e-portfolio with the Student Competency Assessment Form at the end of the student's APEx.
+This document can be found in the APEx e-portfolio.